deepanshs/mrsimulator/docs/installation/users.rst

       !pip install mrsimulator

-in a first cell, and execute.
+in a new cell, and execute.
 All done!
 You may now start using the library, or proceed to :ref:`getting_started` to continue the tutorial.